brandur/sorg/content/articles/cloud-databases.md

 writes can be reverted, thereby ensuring true atomicity (unlike say `EVAL` in Redis).
-Still, this approach is not as sophisticated as the MVCC engines used by other databases on this list and limits concurrent use, so I didn't give it full marks.
+Still, this approach is not as sophisticated as the MVCC engines used by other databases on this list because it can't provide concurrent use.

 ### MongoDB (#mongodb)